appoll/docs/technical_information/network_specifications/docs/handler.md

 Having said that, the handler is supposed to perform the following actions:

-- Register an application and a bunch of personnalized devices and DevEUI
+- Register an application and a bunch of personalized devices and DevEUI
 - Register to a broker (with an application EUIs,
 - Receive and decrypt incoming packets from a broker with deduplication mechanisms
 - Handle join request (generate NwkSKey, AppSKey, AppNounce...)
 - Forward packet's payload to its application
 - Forward response from applications to brokers

-Again, this components act as a relay between some recipients.
+Again, this component acts as a relay between some recipients.
 Let's detail in the communication in two parts and distinguish uplink communication from application requests.
 We won't talk about downlink communication because the handler materalize the end of the chain and, the downlink communication is part of the uplink process for the handler point of view.